Zhubiaooo/PSF-predictor/README.md

 # PSF-predictor
-This repository contains all the compiled data and code from the work "xxxxxxxxxxxx" authored by xxxxx.
+This repository contains all the compiled data and code from the work "Opposing Effects of Soil-Feedbacks on Plant Growth and Competitive Ability" authored by Zhu et al.(2024)

 DATA & FILE OVERVIEW